 We pulled up to the high school and I found my parking spot.
 Students with driver's licenses had to sign up for parking spots.
 Once we got out of the car and Hunter's groupies saw him, they came running up to him like lost puppy dogs.
 I just rolled my eyes.
 Hunter looked over at me and smiled.
 I just nodded at him and he took off with his minions, including Jazmine Frank, one of the school's most popular girls.
 Nothing but a bitch if you ask me.
 She has been after Hunter for as long as I could remember, but according to him, he is not interested in her like that.

 If she had half a brain he might be.
 She was very beautiful but dumb as a box of rocks.
 Tracy and I had the first-period class together.
 I'm smarter than Tracy, but it was nice to have a friendly face in the same class together.
+I always helped her with her work.
 Tracy was what you would call girls, girl.
 She was very much into makeup and hair products.
 Today she was dressed in skinny jeans and a tight red tank top that showed her belly.
 The two of us walking down the hallway together looked like complete opposites, but we were good friends.
 I saw Hunter by his locker putting things away.
 I watched as Jazmine couldn't keep her hands to herself.
 I just shook my head.
 "Chloe."
 I heard Hunter yell out.
 Thank god he never called me bubbles on purpose at school.
 Tracy and I walked over to him.
 Jazmine turned to look at me.